 We offer two primary avenues: Handshake and our Online Resources.
 Handshake is Notre Dame’s online recruiting database with postings for both internship and full-time opportunities.
 This resource is available to Notre Dame students only.
 We also have a robust offering of additional tools through the Online Resources section of our website.
 Here students can access numerous databases for career exploration, job/internship searching, company research, salary information, and current industry/organization issues.
 We also have a section which contains information and databases specific to a number of industries.
 On top of this, we encourage students to network and utilize the strong ND alumni connections.
 Career counselors can guide students through this process and familiarize them with LinkedIn and mynotredame.nd.edu to be most effective in their networking.

-Every year employers representing several industries/organizations and job functions (for profit, nonprofit, fellowship, and research) either conduct on-campus interviews or post jobs on Handshake, our career management system.
-Over 4,700 on-campus interviews were conducted in 2018-19 and over 8,000 jobs and internships were posted to Go IRISH.
+Every year employers representing several industries/organizations and job functions (for-profit, nonprofit, fellowship, and research) either conduct on-campus interviews or post jobs on Handshake, our career management system.
+Over 4,700 on-campus interviews were conducted in 2018-19 and over 8,000 jobs and internships were posted.

 Handshake is a web-based career management platform.
 All students have access to the site with their Net ID.